cvat-ai/cvat/site/content/en/docs/manual/basics/attach-cloud-storage.md

 description: 'Instructions on how to attach cloud storage using UI'
 ---

-In CVAT you can use AWS-S3 and Azur Blob Container cloud storages to store image datasets for your tasks.
+In CVAT you can use AWS-S3 and Azure Blob Container cloud storages to store image datasets for your tasks.
 Initially you need to create a manifest file for your image dataset.
 Information on how to do that is available on the [Simple command line to prepare dataset manifest file](/docs/manual/advanced/dataset_manifest) page.

-After the manifest file has been created, you can upload it and your dataset to an AWS-S3 or Azur Blob Container cloud storage.
+After the manifest file has been created, you can upload it and your dataset to an AWS-S3 or Azure Blob Container cloud storage.

 After that you will be able to attach a cloud storage.
 To do this, press the `Attach new cloud storage` button on the `Cloud storages` page and fill out the following form: